 Recoverable Damages in a Commercial Diving Accident

 Recoverable damages from a commercial diving injury vary based on the circumstances surrounding the accident, such as the negligence involved and whether the diver was in national or international waters at the time of injury.
-Generally, you are eligible to recover the damages directly related to the commercial diving accident, including:
+Generally, you are eligible to recover damages directly related to the commercial diving accident, including:

 • Maintenance and cure